It's plugin review time for WordPress.

 We've grouped cookies by modules, so you can find what modules to disable if you do not want those cookies to be set.

 Jetpack's Social Icons Widget does not use or require cookies.

 Sharing buttons, on the other hand, may cause social media platforms such as Facebook and Twitter to add their cookies, depending on your settings (like using the Official button style).
 These third-party services do indeed rely on cookies to track you and your status.
-To avoid this, I’d recommend using Jetpack’s non-official sharing button styles (Icon Only, Icon + Text, Text Only); those buttons use text and icons that are hosted on your site, and do not load resources from each social network like the official buttons do.
+To avoid this, I'd recommend using Jetpack's non-official sharing button styles (Icon Only, Icon + Text, Text Only); those buttons use text and icons that are hosted on your site and do not load resources from each social network as the official buttons do.
 The same can be said of other sharing plugins in general.

 I hope this clarifies things a bit.
 If you have more questions, let me know!

 I did thank him for clarifying the social icon widget issue.
 But it's still unacceptable for a plugin to generate cookies and the response is as follows.